Click on the links below for answers to common questions about our free hit counter service and for help with your free web counter.

 Web Counter Installation Help

 Is this service really free?

 Yes, Amazing Counters is a free service.
 We believe it is the best free hit counter available, offering more features and styles than anyone else and even including historical web site statistics for free.
-We do not charge anything to use our service, but require you to include the sponsor link in your code.
-This sponsor link is an advertisement that pays for this service.
+We used to require a sponsor link advertisement to be included with the counter, but we've now removed that.
+So you get a totally free counter with no advertising and no text links.

 What is the difference between All Hits and Unique Visits?

 When you sign up (or edit your settings), you have the choice to have your counter increment on "All Hits" or "Unique Visits Only".
 All hits counts every single hit the counter gets.
 So if a user comes back in 5 minutes, or keeps reloading your page, it will keep counting each hit.

 When you set it to Unique Visits Only, it will not count sequential hits from the same IP address.
 (An IP address is a unique identifier of a computer on the Internet.)
 So, if it is set on Unique Visits Only, the counter will only increment once if someone keeps reloading your page or visits multiple pages of your site that have the same counter installed.

 This user will not be counted again until someone else visits the site before their next return visit. (i.e. If someone returns to the site the next day or week, likely someone will have visited in between, so they will be counted again for that visit.)

 With typical traffic, the counter set to Unique Visits Only provides a good approximation of the number of visits the site receives.
 Use the All Hits setting if you want a total count of every hit the page receives.

 Can I block my own hits from being counted?